 The first step should be to create a detailed list of what you expect to gain by moving to the cloud with Dynamics ERP.
 Document all of the goals you want to achieve with the transition.
 These goals could be delivering services to mobile devices, streamlining specific tasks, cost savings or productivity improvements – such as eliminating paperwork and other physical ties to satellite offices.

 You are also going to want to quantify some benchmarks.
 These benchmarks are important because they will allow you to track the progress and success of the overall migration to the cloud.
 Establish clear benchmarks, based on your current performance, so progress can be accurately measured.
 Try to avoid vague concepts such as improving efficiency.
 Check those goals and benchmarks regularly after the transition is complete to ensure your strategy is working.

 A very serious step in developing a strategy is to understand exactly how moving to the cloud is going to affect all of the parts of your business.
-There are many issues to consider.
-The first is to review exactly how your IT infrastructure is going to have to change:
+There are many issues to consider:

 SaaSplaza would love to be considered as a partner for your move to cloud.
 After more than 1500 Microsoft Dynamics cloud implementations across the globe, SaaSplaza has the experience and expertise to make your move to Dynamics Clouds a world-class experience.
 Contact SaaSplaza today to learn more.